user1pc/SubPixelLine/README.md

   <img src="./doc_images/endpoints_2.png" style="width:500px;"/>
 </p>

-Since it's probably still confusing to understand, I certainly left out some possibly confusing combinations, here is another way to understand which endpoints exactly are drawn:

-Look at the line from only one dimension, so from x1 to x2.
-- drawline_include_endpoints() will draw this line over pixel coordinates [floor(min(x1,x2) / width), ceil(max(x1,x2) / width)], inclusive.
-- drawline_exclude_endpoints() will draw this line over pixel coordinates [floor(min(x1,x2) / width + 1), ceil(max(x1,x2) / width) - 1], inclusive.

-Now just apply that to 2D.
 If it still doesn't make sense, it's probably best to create test cases defining exactly what behavior you need, and modify this code until it works.